-- ◆ With the possible exception of the Philippines, the saving rates of East Asian economies have been consistently high once their real GDP per capita's exceed the subsistence threshold.
-This is in contrast to Latin American economies, where the saving rates are typically low. - ◆ The recent saving rates of Japan, Korea and Taiwan may appear low because of the statistical practice of expensing of educational and R&D expenditures, which properly speaking should have been recognised as investment expenditures rather than current expenditures. - ◆ These investments should be recognised as accumulations of intangible capital such as human capital and R&D capital.
+Figure 15: The Savings Rate and Real GDP per Capita: East Asian Economies With the possible exception of the Philippines, the saving rates of East Asian economies have been consistently high once their real GDP per capita exceeds the subsistence threshold.
+This is in contrast to Latin American economies, where the saving rates are typically low.
+The recent saving rates of Japan, Korea and Taiwan may appear low because of the statistical practice of expensing of educational and research and development (R&D) expenditures, which, properly speaking, should have been recognized as investment expenditures rather than current expenditures.
+These investments should be recognized as accumulations of intangible capital such as human capital and R&D capital.

-Saving Rates of Selected Asian Economies (1952-present)

-Saving Rates of Selected Asian Economies (1980-present)
+Figure 17: Savings Rates of Selected Asian Economies, 1980-present

-A High Domestic Saving Rate

-◆ A high domestic saving rate means that the economy can maintain and sustain a high domestic investment rate without depending on the more fickle inflows of foreign aid, credits, loans and direct and portfolio investment, enabling the tangible capital stock of the economy to grow continuously.

-The Existence of Surplus Labour

-- ◆ East Asian economic development has proceeded along the lines of Professor W. Arthur Lewis's celebrated model of surplus labour, first introduced in his 1954 article, "Economic Development with Unlimited Supplies of Labour", published in the Manchester School. - ◆ In almost every successfully developed East Asian economy, from Japan to Hong Kong to Taiwan to South Korea to Mainland China and Southeast Asia, development began with the expanded employment of the surplus labour from the agricultural sector in the non-agricultural sector, enabled by the continuing investment in tangible capital in the non-agricultural sector.

-The Existence of Surplus Labour

-- ◆ During this surplus labour phase, tangible capital was accumulated in the non-agricultural sector and surplus labour moved from the agricultural sector to the non-agricultural sector as complementary tangible capital became available in the non-agricultural sector.
-For such movement of labour to be sustainable, a relatively high domestic saving rate would be needed, both as a source of wage goods (food) and as a source of investable funds in the non-agricultural sector, unless they could be supplemented by imports and inflows of foreign capital. - ◆ It is important to realise that the principal source of economic growth during this phase is not the surplus labour itself, but the accumulation of tangible capital in the non-agricultural sector, which made it possible for the surplus labour to move from the agricultural to the non-agricultural sector to be productively employed.
+A high domestic saving rate means that the economy can maintain and sustain a high domestic investment rate without depending on the more fickle inflows of foreign aid, credits, loans as well as direct and portfolio investment, enabling the tangible capital stock of the economy to grow continuously.
+2.2 The Existence of Surplus Labor East Asian economic development has proceeded along the lines of Professor W. Arthur Lewis's celebrated model of surplus labor, first introduced in his 1954 article, "Economic Development with Unlimited Supplies of Labour", published in the Manchester School.
+In almost every successfully developed East Asian economy, from Japan to Hong Kong, Taiwan, South Korea, mainland China and Southeast Asia, development began with the expanded employment of the surplus labor from the agricultural sector in the nonagricultural sector, enabled by the continuing investment in tangible capital in the nonagricultural sector.
+During this surplus labor phase, tangible capital was accumulated in the nonagricultural sector, and surplus labor moved from the agricultural sector to the nonagricultural sector as complementary tangible capital became available in the non-agricultural sector.
+For such movement of labor to be sustainable, a relatively high domestic saving rate would be needed, both as a source of wage goods (food) and as a source of investable funds in the non-agricultural sector, unless they could be supplemented by imports and inflows of foreign capital.
+It is important to realize that the principal source of economic growth during this phase is not the surplus labor itself, but the accumulation of tangible capital in the nonagricultural sector, which made it possible for the surplus labor to move from the agricultural to the non-agricultural sector to be productively employed.
+One important implication of economic development with surplus labor is that as the economy develops, the shares of GDP and employment originating from the non-agricultural sectors will rise, and the corresponding shares of the agricultural sector will fall.
+In addition, increased urbanization is likely to accompany the growth of the non-agricultural sectors.
+Of course, eventually the surplus labor in the economy will run out, and continuing economic growth will have to be driven by a rising tangible capital per unit labor ratio in the economy and also eventually by investment in intangible capital such as human capital and R&D capital.
+A high domestic saving rate continues to be important in providing dependably the resources necessary for these investments.

-The Existence of Surplus Labour

-- ◆ One important implication of economic development with surplus labour is that as the economy develops, the shares of GDP and employment originating from the non-agricultural sectors will rise and the corresponding shares of the agricultural sector will fall.
-And increased urbanisation is likely to accompany the growth of the non-agricultural sectors. - ◆ Of course, eventually the surplus labour in the economy will run out and continuing economic growth will have to be driven by a rising tangible capital per unit labour ratio in the economy and also eventually by investment in intangible capital such as human capital and R&D capital.
-A high domestic saving rate continues to be important in providing dependably the resources necessary for these investment3.

-The Distribution of Korean Employment by Sector Since 1970
+Figure 19: The Distribution of Japanese GDP by Sector Since 1970

-The Distribution of Korean GDP by Sector Since 1965
+Figure 22: The Distribution of Korean Employment by Sector Since 1970

-The Distribution of Korean GDP by Sector

-The Distribution of Chinese Employment by Sector Since 1952
+Figure 24: The Distribution of Chinese Employment by Sector Since 1952